STEPH-5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable:Here's an example of how you can export a global variable
 8-true_knowledge:
-Here's a script that prints the result of adding 128 to the value stored in the TRUEKNOWLEDGE environment variable
+Here's a script that prints the result of adding 128 to the value stored in the TRUEKNOWLEDGE environment variable 9-divide_and_rule:Here's a script that prints the result of dividing the value of the POWER environment variable by the value of the DIVIDE environment variable